 Here are the three most common variants:

-a) Changing the order from grid, grid, X , X to grid, X, grid, X:
+a) Changing the order from grid, grid, X, X to a grid, X, grid, X:

 b) Placing the letters alternatively the dot and non-dot parts to split adjacent letters:

 c) Using three grids, and using either a full stop or space o occupy the last position:

 As you can see the pigpen code is about making a kind of alternative alphabet and making messages by translating words through it.

 Since pigpen is an also a monoalphabetic substitution cipher, it’s very prone to cryptanalysis and breaking it is extremely easy.

 - Read: Caesar Cipher.

-Due to its simplicity, the pigpen cipher has been included in several children’s books that talk about ciphers and other secret codes writing.
+Due to its simplicity, this encryption has been included in several children’s books that talk about ciphers and other secret codes writing.